Is The Pentagon Modifying Viruses To Save Crops — Or To Wage Biological Warfare?

 The insects are supposed to be genetically altered, too, to make sure they all die after they accomplish their mission.

-But all this talk of genetically modified insects delivering "payloads" sounds disturbing to Silja Voeneke, at the University of Freiburg, in Germany.
+But all this talk of genetically modified insects delivering "payloads" sounds disturbing to Silja Voeneke at the University of Freiburg, in Germany.

 Her specialty is international law, including the Biological Weapons Convention, which the United States ratified in 1975.
 The BWC bans the use of living organisms such as bacteria or viruses as weapons of war.